Ahh..thanks to technology life is easier and more difficult for artists!

 According to the U.S. Copyright Office, the owner of the “work” is generally the photographer or, in certain situations, the employer of the photographer.
 Even if a person hires a photographer to take pictures of a wedding, for example, the photographer will own the copyright in the photographs unless the copyright in the photographs is transferred, in writing and signed by the copyright owner, to another person.
 The subject of the photograph generally has nothing to do with the ownership of the copyright in the photograph.
-If the photographer is no longer living, the rights in the photograph are determined by the photographer’s will or passed as personal property by the applicable laws of intestate succession.
+If the photographer is no longer living, the rights in the photograph are determined by the photographer’s will or passed as personal property by the applicable laws of interstate succession.

 I paid my photographer, don’t I own the photograph?

-Sometimes it is thought that anytime someone purchases a portrait session they own the photographs, however, this is not true.
+Sometimes, it is thought that anytime someone purchases a portrait session, they own the photographs.
+However, this is not true.

 When is copyright created?
 Do I have to register it?

 Copyright is secured automatically when the work is created, and a work is “created” when it is fixed in a copy or phonorecord for the first time.
-In general, copyright registration is a legal formality intended to make a public record of the basic facts of a particular copy right.
+In general, copyright registration is a legal formality intended to make a public record of the basic facts of a particular copyright.
 However, registration is not a condition of copyright protection.
 U.S. Copyright Office